inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ## Custom Fields

-If the optional fields don't cover the metadata you need, it's possible to extend the internal data model to fit your specific needs by creating your own custom fields in your instance.
+If the optional fields don't cover the metadata you need, it's possible to extend the internal data model by creating your own custom fields in your instance.
 See the [related documentation](../operate/customize/metadata/custom_fields/records.md) on how to do so.

 ## Files